MtScience/PyLox/README.md

 ## Current state of the project

-Currently PyLox is a work in progress, supporting everything up to (but not including) classes (chapter 11 of the book completed).
+Currently PyLox is a work in progress, supporting everything up to classes and method calls (chapter 12.5 of the book completed).